REASONS FOR CHOOSING

 "Keep as many doors open as you can."

-- The University of Windsor is a great place to learn to do research.
-The
+- Research opportunities.
+The University of Windsor is a great place to learn to do research.

-University of Windsor Math. and Stat.
-Faculty has 100% of its Math and Stat faculty actively publishing
+100% of the Math and Stat faculty members are actively publishing

 exciting projects and are eager to have good undergraduate (or graduate) students